andreasosioxp/mykatas/dateformatter/README.md

 ### 2. Provide a compact alternative

-Write another method or function with the same behavior as above (or add an optional behavior to the original function) to produces a compact output using "w" for weeks, "d" for days, "h" for hours, and "m" for minutes, like this:
+Write another method or function with the same behavior as above (or add an optional behavior to the original function) to produce a compact output using "w" for weeks, "d" for days, "h" for hours, and "m" for minutes, like this:

 * given <code>12345</code>, return: <code>"1w 1d 13h 45m"</code>